Medical Audits and Healthcare Fraud Investigations

 Donald Palmisano, CEO and General Counsel, Medical Association of Georgia.

-Our Country’s third party payer system, with federal and state governments as primary payers for healthcare services, has resulted in onerous regulation and heavy oversight of healthcare.
-One of the biggest examples and a major challenge for healthcare providers is medical audits.
+Our Country’s third-party payer system, with federal and state governments as primary payers for healthcare services, has resulted in onerous regulation and heavy oversight of healthcare.
+One of the biggest examples and a major challenge for healthcare providers in medical audits.

 Involved medical audits can be expensive to defend and result in serious adverse financial consequences.
 While there is no guaranteed way to prevent a medical audit, being prepared for an audit will minimize risks and save money.
 The following steps for healthcare providers may reduce risks associated with medical audits:

 - Self-Assess.
 Assess the risk of your medical practice or healthcare business to being subject to one of the various types of medical audits.
 Do not wait until you receive notice of some sort of medical audit.

 - Hire a Consultant.
 There are many qualified consultants and experts who can sample billing and medical records, identify problem areas, extrapolate patterns, and offer proposals to mitigate your risks.
 In fact, just the act of hiring a qualified healthcare consultant helps demonstrate good faith and an intention to follow the law.

 - Respond Timely.
 If your healthcare practice or business receives an audit notice from a government entity or private payer, make sure that it immediately goes to the proper person in your business designated to receive such information.
 In virtually every instance, critical deadlines should be calendared for a response and steps immediately taken to begin the process of an internal review of the allegations and preparation for a timely response.